Primary care/population health and health economics

 Work package six

-Researchers in the Primary care, population health and health economics component will develop and validate risk prediction models to identify patients at the highest risk from the UK primary care settings, who are most likely to benefit from the targeted lung health checks (TLHC) and/or low-dose computerised tomography (LDCT) screening, and evaluate the cost-effectiveness (value for money) of the lung cancer screening models for the NHS.
+Researchers in the Primary care, population health and health economics component are developing and validating risk prediction models to identify patients at the highest risk from the UK primary care settings, who are most likely to benefit from the targeted lung health checks (TLHC) and/or low-dose computerised tomography (LDCT) screening, and evaluate the cost-effectiveness (value for money) of the lung cancer screening models for the NHS.

 Figure 1 – An illustration of the milestone events and different intervals in the cancer care pathways from the first symptom to the start of treatment (Olesen et al., 2009)